-- Position in room location of child to accommodate needs as comfortably as possible for the individual child - Pre- teach: individual pupils will be given the necessary preparation prior to the lesson so that they know what to expect within the lesson.
-Any new vocabulary will also be shared with the child before the lesson - Pre-warning of change: Individuals will be alerted to any changes that will be made to the seating plan or organisation of the lesson will be shared with the child beforehand through a social script/the use of visuals/at the start of the day or day/s before - Cues: Children will be able to use a 'help card' if they feel that they need support within the classroom - ✓ Adult Support: All adults who work with these children will nurture a positive, supportive, trusting relationship with the them and the will be available for support during the lesson - ✓ Differentiation: Learning will be adapted so that it is accessible to the child, - Time will be given for the child to process new information and instructions with the support of visual cues - ✓ Planned and unplanned sensory breaks will be used and there will be a breakout space available throughout the lesson - Any group activities will be thought out carefully and children can work independently if the child finds the social expectations of group work tricky or difficult - Depending on the specific need of the child, they will be offered ear-defenders for filtering comfort - ✓ All adults supporting the child within the classroom will have a good understanding of how best to support the child using a non-confrontational, TIS approach - ✓ Any rules/expectations will be consistently implemented by all adults in the room with the golden rules followed.
-Equally, praise will be a key feature of the lesson with good behaviour acknowledged - Seating arrangements will be considered carefully to minimise distractions within the history session - ✓ Children in need of sensory breaks will know the specific strategy/process they go through in order to take one.
-This will be supported/aided by the teacher where needed - Instructions and key information will be given clearly, concisely and in manageable chunks so the children understand what is being asked of them - Children will have a specific timetable which is adhered to (where possible) at all times.
+- ✓ Position in room location of child to accommodate needs as comfortably as possible for the individual child - Pre- teach: individual pupils will be given the necessary preparation prior to the lesson so that they know what to expect within the lesson.
+Any new vocabulary will also be shared with the child before the lesson - Pre-warning of change: Individuals will be alerted to any changes that will be made to the seating plan or organisation of the lesson will be shared with the child beforehand through a social script/the use of visuals/at the start of the day or day/s before - Cues: Children will be able to use a 'help card' if they feel that they need support within the classroom - ✓ Adult Support: All adults who work with these children will nurture a positive, supportive, trusting relationship with the them and the will be available for support during the lesson - ✓ Differentiation: Learning will be adapted so that it is accessible to the child, e.g. when composing, the child/children may be offered space in another area in the school or the actual composing task may be broken down into 1, 2 or 3 manageable steps - Time will be given for the child to process new information and instructions with the support of visual cues - ✓ Planned and unplanned sensory breaks will be used and there will be a breakout space available throughout the lesson - ✓ Any group activities will be thought out carefully and children can work independently if the child finds the social expectations of group work tricky or difficult - ✓ Depending on the specific need of the child, they will be offered ear-defenders for filtering comfort - ✓ All adults supporting the child within the classroom will have a good understanding of how best to support the child using a non-confrontational, TIS approach - ✓ Any rules/expectations will be consistently implemented by all adults in the room with the golden rules followed.
+Equally, praise will be a key feature of the lesson with good behaviour acknowledged - ✓ Seating arrangements will be considered carefully to minimise distractions within the music session - ✓ Children in need of sensory breaks will know the specific strategy/process they go through in order to take one.
+This will be supported/aided by the teacher where needed - ✓ Instructions and key information will be given clearly, concisely and in manageable chunks so the children understand what is being asked of them

+Children will have a specific timetable which is adhered to (where possible) at all times.
 When there is a change to the schedule, this will be clearly communicated with the child/children in advance (sometimes the day/s before).